Ross J. Anderson: Education

 Anderson was educated at the High School of Glasgow.
+After leaving school he attended Glasgow University and studied Natural Philosophy.
+He did not complete his studies there and moved to Cambridge.
 In 1978, he graduated with a Bachelor of Arts in mathematics and natural science from the University of Cambridge where he was an undergraduate student of Trinity College, Cambridge, and subsequently received a qualification in computer engineering.
 Anderson worked in the avionics and banking industry before moving back to the University of Cambridge in 1992, to work on his doctorate under the supervision of Roger Needham and start his career as an academic researcher.
-He received his PhD in 1995, and became a lecturer in the same year.
+He received his PhD in 1995.

 Research and career

+Anderson was appointed a lecturer at Cambridge in 1995.
+In addition to teaching at the University of Cambridge, he also taught at the University of Edinburgh.

-Anderson's research interests are in security, cryptology, dependability and technology policy.
+Anderson's research interests were in security, cryptology, dependability and technology policy.
 In cryptography, he designed with Eli Biham the BEAR, LION and Tiger cryptographic primitives, and co-wrote with Biham and Lars Knudsen the block cipher Serpent, one of the finalists in the Advanced Encryption Standard (AES) competition.
-He has also discovered weaknesses in the FISH cipher and designed the stream cipher Pike.
+He also discovered weaknesses in the FISH cipher and designed the stream cipher Pike.

-Anderson has always campaigned for computer security to be studied in a wider social context.
-Many of his writings emphasise the human, social, and political dimension of security.
-On online voting, for example, he writes "When you move from voting in person to voting at home (whether by post, by phone or over the internet) it vastly expands the scope for vote buying and coercion", making the point that it's not just a question of whether the encryption can be cracked.
+Anderson always campaigned for computer security to be studied in a wider social context.
+Many of his writings emphasised the human, social, and political dimension of security.
+On online voting, for example, he wrote "When you move from voting in person to voting at home (whether by post, by phone or over the Internet) it vastly expands the scope for vote buying and coercion", making the point that it's not just a question of whether the encryption can be cracked.

 In 1998, Anderson founded the Foundation for Information Policy Research, a think tank and lobbying group on information-technology policy.

-Anderson is also a founder of the UK-Crypto mailing list and the economics of security research domain.
+Anderson was also a founder of the UK-Crypto mailing list and the economics of security research domain.

-He is well-known among Cambridge academics as an outspoken defender of academic freedoms, intellectual property and other matters of university politics.
-He is engaged in the "Campaign for Cambridge Freedoms" and has been an elected member of Cambridge University Council since 2002.
+Anderson was well known among Cambridge academics as an outspoken defender of academic freedoms, intellectual property and other matters of university politics.
+He was engaged in the "Campaign for Cambridge Freedoms" and had been an elected member of Cambridge University Council since 2002.
 In January 2004, the student newspaper Varsity declared Anderson to be Cambridge University's "most powerful person".